JoshCodesStuff/HTTPWebServer/README.md

 # webserver
-A http web server built in C for a Uni project.
+A http web server built in C as Uni project.
 This project may not run on a Windows system as it was built using Linux.
 It has been tested on WSL.

 # How to Use:
 A quick How-To, getting started with running and using this webserver.